-Trump pushes for COVID-19 treatments, claims slowdown at FDA
+Trump to announce plasma treatment authorized for COVID-19

 “The deep state, or whoever, over at the FDA is making it very difficult for drug companies to get people in order to test the vaccines and therapeutics,” Trump tweeted.
 “Obviously, they are hoping to delay the answer until after November 3rd.
 Must focus on speed, and saving lives!”

-“We really need to make sure that we have good science and the proper protocol,” Meadows said in an interview on ABC’s “This Week.”
-“But we also can’t wait around and assume that this virus is going to go away.
-This president wants real results and that’s why he took to Twitter.”
+There’s been little data on how effective it is or whether it must be administered fairly early in an illness to make a significant difference, said Dr. William Schaffner, an infectious diseases expert at Vanderbilt University.

-White House press secretary Kayleigh McEnany tweeted that Trump, who spent the morning at his Virginia golf course, would later discuss a “major breakthrough on therapeutics” in a news conference and would be joined by Health and Human Services Secretary Alex Azar and Stephen Hahn, the head of the FDA.
+Rigorous studies underway around the country are designed to get that proof, by comparing similar patients randomly assigned to get plasma or a dummy infusion in addition to regular care.
+But those studies have been difficult to finish as the virus waxes and wanes in different cities.
+Also, some patients have requested plasma rather than agreeing to a study that might give them a placebo instead.

-Former FDA commissioner Scott Gottlieb dismissed the suggestion of a slowdown.
+Meanwhile, former FDA commissioner Scott Gottlieb dismissed the suggestion of a slowdown.

 “I firmly reject the idea they would slow-walk anything or accelerate anything based on any political consideration or any consideration other than what is best for the public health and a real sense of mission to patients,” Gottlieb told CBS’s “Face the Nation.”